frohro/6302view/docs.md

 The first changes the number of ticks displayed (default `10`).

-The second changes how many data points to send up per report (default `1`).
+The second, `burst`, changes how many data points to send up per report (default `1`).
 This is useful if you would like to record at a high frequency, while at the same time, to send up a report less occasionally.
 The recorded data points are as evenly spaced out as the step period permits.
-This parameter cannot be greater than the ratio of the report period to the step period.
+This parameter must not be greater than the `MAX_BURST` defined for the device.

 <!-- (There is a third parameter under development(maybe)) -->